Ambuj-UF/ConCat-1.0/README.md

 File3.nex, 3

-File format conversion:
+#File format conversion:

 python ConCat.py -convert -ftype filetype [fasta, phylip, relaxed-phylip, interlieved-phylip]

 Now proceed to analysis.
 Don't bother removing old input files from Input directory.
-Run -convert and your good to go.
+Run -convert and you are good to go.

+#RNA structure mapping

 use -RNA option if RNAfold is installed on the system. -RNA option can be initiated with -block argument